-Corporate social responsibility (CSR) is political and contentious. den Hond et al. (2014) argue that the configurations of a firm’s CSR and corporate political activities (CPA), such as alignment, misalignment, and non-alignment, affect the firm’s reputation.
-This ongoing project will examine the antecedents and consequenes of the CPA and CSR configuration.
+Along the second line, I focus upon the configuration of corporate political activity (CPA) and corporate social responsibility (CSR).
+I study how the configurations of a firm’s CSR and CPA, such as alignment, misalignment, and non-alignment, affect the firm’s reputation and status.
+Using Chinese Private Enterprise Survey data, I examine the antecedents and consequenes of the CPA and CSR configuration.

 In addition to these two lines of work, I have several collaborations related to organizational studies.
 With Charles Seguin (Penn State University), we examine the policy impact of social movement organizations (SMOs) before congress.
 Using web-scraping techniques, we build a unique database on the appearance of SMOs before congress in 1870-2016.
 This work is funded by NSF(Award No.: 1824092).
 With Andrew Davis (NC State University), I study how terror organizations use civic organization openness to mobilize for attacks (International Journal of Comparative Sociology, 2019).
 With Alex Kinney and Andrew Davis, I use topic modeling techniques to study how terror organizations recruit potential supporters (Poetics, 2018).